zanepollard/PT-Generator/README.md

 # PT-Generator
-Generates pt files from csv styled logs.
+Generates files that are able to be read into an end user's database.